folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Deleting a course

-Courses can only be deleted once all items are removed from the course.
+To delete a course, you must first remove all items from the course.

 1. [Find the course](#searching-for-courses) you want to delete and click on it in the **Courses** list.
 2. In the **course details** window, click **Actions > Edit**.